Spend your fall, winter, or spring in Yuma, Arizona: Is Yuma a good snowbird location?

 - 6 Shops & Restaurants.
 Are they open in winters?

 Why should people visit during the fall, winter, or spring?

 Yuma is a good place to visit during the winter.
 All the recreational areas, shops, and restaurants are open, and the city never really loses its bustle.
 It is located in a desert, the days are very sunny and you can enjoy the warmth while strolling around the city, exploring the exquisite beauty of Yuma.
 The climate is perfect for all outdoor activities, and the city has a deep-rooted culture you can learn about it during your visit.

 The climate of Yuma is very hot in the summer, but pleasant all through the winter.
 There are a lot of sunny days during winter as this season stays free of extensive rainy days.
-The temperature can get as high as 90 meter (295 feet) and as low as 46 meter (151 feet).
-Nights in deserts can get chilly, so appropriate clothing and heating is recommended.
+The temperature can get as high as 90°F (32°C) and as low as 46°F (8°C).
+Nights in deserts can get chilly, so appropriate clothing and heating are recommended.